 So apparently the specialty coffee scene in Bucharest has exploded over the past few years.
 Well, the rumours are true.
 There are many, many little gems to discover, however my two favourites were:

 Beans & Dots, which is tucked away but worth seeking out.
 It's a coffee shop with a large indoor work space (possibly co-working?) and a spacious terrace.
 There's also a concept store in the space but it appeared to be all locked up (my glasses were at the bottom of my bag) and I didn't bother to enquire about it.
 I also appreciated their trippy website.

 BOB coffee lab is a small but buzzy semi-hole-in-the-wall.
 Coffee is taken very seriously here, with the founders being World Barista Champions or something.
 Try to nab one of the in-demand outdoor tables.
 Another entertaining website.
 Wacky web design must be some sort of inside joke in the București coffee scene.

 Linea / Closer to the moon is perfection on balmy nights.

 It was August when I visited and the weather was absolutely perfect for my liking.
-I am Australian granted, so I consider anything sub 34.2 °C to be merely "pleasant."
-I will therefore advise you draw your own conclusions.
+I am Australian granted, so I consider anything sub 34.2 °C to be merely "pleasant".
+I will therefore advise you to draw your own conclusions.

 Bordering the city's large lake - Lacul Herăstrău - Il Locale was recommended by a Romanian friend.
 However, just my luck - it was being set up for an evening wedding.
 The didn't seem to understand that my invitation had been lost in the post.
 Language barriers, I tell you!